R34P3R-H09/Roman-Numeral-Decimal-Converter/README.md

 Any collaborations welcome.

-The program firstly explains the roman numerals and what each numeral represents numericaly.
+The aim of the program is to firstly explain the roman numerals and what each numeral represents numericaly.
 It then askes for the user to input a numeral that they wish to convert to decimal.
+Once executed the programme will output the interger.
+If a valid numeral is not entered the user will be told.